elastic/elasticsearch-docker/README.md

 docker run -ti -v /usr/share/elasticsearch/data elasticsearch-custom
 ```

-### Present the parameters via docker environment variables
+### Present the parameters via Docker environment variables

-For example to define the cluster name with docker run you'd need to pass `-e "cluster.name=mynewclustername"`.
+For example to define the cluster name with `docker run` you'd need to pass `-e "cluster.name=mynewclustername"`.
 Double quotes are required.

 *Note:* that there is a difference in defining [default settings](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/settings.html#_setting_default_settings) and normal settings.
 The former are prefixed with `default.` and can not override normal settings, if defined.